InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 # 📝 Most immediate things on the to-do platter

 - ### High priority
-    - 🐛 Opening the chest simply moves you to a wild battle against nothingness, which you can escape after you get bored of it.
     - 🐛 Picking up certain items in Fight or Flight is still broken.
 Workaround is leave encounter.
     - 🐛 Modifiers that are applied to pokemon get skipped in Fight or Flight.

 - ### Medium priority
-    - 🐛 PKMN Sprites and their HP/lvl bar doesn't get properly recalled when finding an ME or when meeting Rival. 🛠️

     - 🐛 Wave seed generates different encounter data if you roll to a new wave, see the spawned stuff, and refresh the app
-    - 🐛 If a ME spawns on the first floor of a new biome (NewBiomeEncounterPhase), intro visuals do not spawn properly
+    - 🐛 Type-buffing items (like Silk Scarf) get swapped around when offered as a reward in Fight or Flight
     - ⚙️ "Steal from player" functionality (Gholdengo ME) ❌
+    - ⚙️ "Omniboost" functionality (Fight or Flight ME)
     - ⚙️ Add some spacing logic to MEs spawning so you don't get floods/droughts of MEs ❌
+      - ⚙️ Hardcode that the same ME can't happen twice in a row -- boring and sometimes too rough
     - ⚙️ Push Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless.

 - ### Low priority
     - 🐛 Mysterious Challengers can spawn two trainers of the same type
+    - ⚖️ Lower waves "Fight of Flight" mons are sometimes too easy -- lvl 3 Wurmple at floor 4.
+Lvl 8 Combee at floor 11.
+        - Sometimes they can be pretty ridiculous (lvl 18 boss early into biome 2)

-# 📝 Things to be done before Mystery Encounters ("~~~~MEs") MVP is finished:
+# 📝 Things to be done before Mystery Encounters ("MEs/Events") MVP is finished:
   All the things on this list should be done before the merge as a MVP (Minimum Viable Product) release.

 - ## Bugless implementation of the MVP MEs
   - Establish placeholder waves for MEs to happen ✔️
-  - Bug-ish implementation of Common ME 1 🛠️
+  - Bug-ish implementation of Common ME 1 ✔️
-  - Bug-ish implementation of Common ME 2 🛠️
+  - Bug-ish implementation of Common ME 2 ✔️
   - Bug-ish implementation of Rare ME 1 ✔️
   - Bug-ish implementation of Epic ME 1 🛠️
   - Bug-ish implementation of Legendary ME 1 ✔️